-The fear of ‘Public Speaking’ stops many people in their tracks, and hinders them from sharing their expertise and growing their businesses and careers.
-Here are some great tips to help you change your mind and therefore your results.
+The fear of ‘Public Speaking’ stops many people in their tracks and hinders them from sharing their expertise and growing their businesses and careers.
+Here are some great tips to help you change your mindset and therefore your results.

 - Never call it “public speaking”, to yourself or others, as there is a societal fear around those words we seem to be born with.
-“Presenting” or “sharing my message” are more empowering.
+“Presenting” or “sharing my message” is more empowering.

 - When sharing your message it’s a good idea to always give out something, a handout etc, with your name and website address on it that people will want to keep.
 Smile!

 - Practice, practice, practice on your feet in your presentation shoes, not sitting down, unless you will be presenting sitting down.
 It’s not about memorizing your talk, rather knowing the content so well that the best version of it easily flows from your mouth as you connect with your audience.
 All this is for them, not you.

 - Remember it’s not about you, your audience is there to learn something to improve their lives or solve a problem.
 Focus on helping them achieve what they want, and you’ll end up achieving what you want.
 You might even find yourself enjoying sharing your message.